How to calculate a ROM estimate and when to use it

 Any type of project can use a ROM estimate.
 They are useful for:

-• Larger projects, where you need to provide management information before you have all the detail for a more definitive estimate.
+- Larger projects, where you need to provide management information and an initial estimate before you have all the detail for a more definitive estimate.

-• Innovative projects, where the deliverable or new product is unique and pioneering, and the exact project scope is being progressively elaborated or managed through agile techniques.
+- Innovative projects, where cost drivers for the deliverable or new product are unique and pioneering, and the exact project scope is being progressively elaborated or managed through

-They are less helpful for projects where you’re doing the same implementation time after time and have a pretty good idea of exactly how much each part of the work costs.
+They are less helpful for project managers where you’re doing the same implementation time after time and have a pretty good idea of exactly how much each part of the work costs.

 For example, simple software implementations or an installation for clients where it’s basically the same effort and resources required every time.